Esam Omeish: Education and family

 Esam Omeish was born in Tripoli, Libya.
 In 1982 he immigrated at the age of 15 with his family to the United States, not knowing any English.
 They settled in Falls Church, Virginia, where he attended J. E. B. Stuart High School.
 He and his brothers started the first Muslim Friday prayers in a high school in the Washington, DC area.
 He finished secondary school in two and half years, excelled in gifted programs and advanced placement courses, and graduated with a near perfect grade point average.

 He attended Georgetown University.
 Upon graduating with a double major in government and biology in 1989, Omeish attended the Georgetown University School of Medicine.
 He was the only foreign student to gain admission from a pool of over 6000 candidates for less than 180 positions.

 Omeish helped start the first chapter of the Muslim Students Association (MSA) at Georgetown.
 He chaired the MSA Council for the Washington, DC, metropolitan area during his years as a student at Georgetown.

 A medical first responder to the events of the September 11 attacks, he was the surgeon on call at Alexandria Hospital.

 Marriage and family

 His wife is Badria Kafala, a scientist with a Ph.D. in molecular genetics.
-They have four children as of 2009: Abrar, Anwar, Yousof, and Ibrahim.
+They have four children as of 2026: Abrar, Anwar, Yousof, and Ibrahim.
 In 2008 their daughter Anwar participated in an episode on discussing the legacy of Rev. Dr. Martin Luther King Jr. on The Oprah Winfrey Show.
 The show included children from across the U.S., of different ethnic, racial, and religious backgrounds.
+Their youngest child, Ibrahim (21 as of 2026), is in his second year of university and is involved in the community MSA, following in his father's footsteps.